cameronhu/AntibodyBigQuery/scripts/README.md

  Heavy chain processing of 2 took: 9.48 seconds (process: 0.00 seconds, upload: 9.48 seconds) Light chain processing of 4098 took: 10.42 seconds (process: 0.21 seconds, upload: 10.21 seconds)
  ```

+ # Next Steps

+ Confirmed that the processing portion is not the bottleneck, but the upload into Google BigQuery is.
+Thus, should look into optimized/alternative uploading methods:

+ - Potentially upload all the files into GCP Buckets first
+ - Concatentate individual dataframes into a larger dataframe, with some limit for how long the dataframe will be.
+This will decrease the number of individual calls to upload to BigQuery but increase the amount of data uploaded per call.